-(1) DMAC stands for direct memory access controller (DMAC).
-The HPI8 shares the internal DMA bus with the DMAC, thus HPI8 access
+(1) DMAS stands for direct memory access controller.
+The HPI8 shares the internal DMA bus with the DMAC, thus HPI8 access times are affected by DMAC activity.

-(1) Divide stands for direct memory access controller (Divide).
-The Firle shares the internal Divide sus with the Divide, thus Firle stands for direct memory access controller (Divide).
-The Firle shares the internal Divide sus with the Divide, thus Firle stands for times are affected by DMAC activity.
-(2) The HRDY output is always high when the HCS input is high, regardless of DS timings.
-(3) This timing applies when writing a one to the DSPINT bit or HINT bit of the HPIC register.
+The HRDY output is always high when the HCS input is high, regardless of DS timings.

+This timing applies when writing a one to the DSPINT bit or HINT bit of the HPIC register.
 All other writes to the HPIC occur asynchronously, and do not cause HRDY to be deasserted.

-B. When HAS is not used (HAS always high)
+- A. HAD refers to HCNTL0, HCNTL1, and HR/\overline{W} . - B. When HAS is not used (HAS always high)